penterlab/penterlab-website/projects/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Projects

-To understand co-evolution of leukemic and immune cell populations, we are interested in lineage-tracing approaches that leverage natural genetic barcodes to map out clonal evolution before and after thereapeutic bottlenecks, and multi-omics approaches to define therapeutically relevant T cell populations.
+To understand co-evolution of leukemic and immune cell populations, we are interested in lineage-tracing techniques that leverage natural genetic barcodes to map out clonal evolution before and after thereapeutic bottlenecks, and multi-omics approaches to define therapeutically relevant T cell populations.